Does it seem like your hearing aid batteries drain way too fast? Here are some unexpected reasons that might happen.

 Or it’s day 5.
 You’re enjoying a night out with friends.
 Suddenly you find yourself feeling very alone because you can no longer follow the conversation.

-Now, you’re at your grandson’s play and poof.
+Now, you’re at your grandson’s school play.
 You can no longer hear the children singing.
 Wait, it’s only day 2.
 Yes, sometimes they even drain before that 3-day mark.

 It’s not just inconvenient.
 You’re missing out on life because you don’t know how much juice you have left in your hearing aids.